Cambridge-Narrows Regional Library

 welcomes you to our website

 The Cambridge-Narrows Regional Library is an independent library that is run by a group of wonderful local volunteers.
 Through federal and provincial government grants, we have been able to hire summer students for the months of July and August each year.
 We are very pleased to welcome three students: Jessica Dugas will be back again this summer; and Holly Urquhart and Austin Orchard-Belyea will be working here for the first time.
 The building is owned and operated by the Village of Cambridge-Narrows.
 We purchase supplies and new books with the money made at our book sales and from donations.
 The annual Christmas Concert is our main fund-raiser.
-We also have a book sale and a community breakfast at the Municipal Building on Community Day, July 2, 2016.
+We have book sales at the Library every Saturday morning in July and August (weather permitting).
+Also, we have a book sale and a community breakfast at the Municipal Building on Community Day in July.
 Please check updates under 'Events'.

 website on the Visitor Information Centre: http://www.tourismnewbrunswick.ca/Products/C/Cambridge-Narrows-Visitor-Information-Centre.aspx